mobilecoinofficial/awesome-mobilecoin/directory/0001_Mixin/README.md

 This will open the exchange screen.
 Enter the amount of Bitcoin that you want to trade for MOB.
 The only tricky part here is that they do not tell you how much Bitcoin you have in your wallet, so you may need to toggle back to your wallet to see how much you have.
 Once you enter the Bitcoin amount, the corresponding MOB amount should auto-populate.
 Make sure that the receive category says MOB and click EXCHANGE.

 ![](https://mobilecoinstg.wpengine.com/wp-content/uploads/2021/10/image14-1-473x1024.png)

-You now own MobileCoin!
-Please be aware that anytime you transfer cryptocurrencies, it may be a taxable event, so please consult with your tax advisor.

 ### ![](https://mobilecoinstg.wpengine.com/wp-content/uploads/2022/02/secure.svg)Step 5: Move your MOB into your MobileCoin desktop wallet